dotasmack/latex-games/README.md

 # latex-games
-Playing around with LaTex and versioning (though Git)
+Playing around with LaTeX and versioning (though Git)